-The Group's risk framework and the management of risks, including those attached to the Group's financial statements, including financial assets, financial liabilities and insurance liabilities, have been included in the Group Chief Risk and Compliance Officer's report on the risks facing our business and how these are managed.
+The Group's risk framework and the management of risks, including those attached to the Group's financial statements, including financial assets, financial liabilities and insurance liabilities, have been included under the Group Risk Framework heading.
 The following sections set out the sensitivity of the Group's profit or loss and shareholders' equity from the continuing operations to instantaneous changes in interest rates and equity levels, which are then assumed to remain unchanged for the long term.
 Further information of the Group's sensitivity to key risks was set out in the Group's financial statements for the year ended 31 December 2020.